dddrrreee/cs140e-20win/labs/8-device-interrupts/PRELAB.md

 ----------------------------------------------------------------------------
 #### Part 2: Implement helper functions for GPIO interrupts.

+###### checksums

+In the interests of time, my checksums for this part:

+ 1. The log for `simple-gpio-test.c` tests is in `simple-gpio-test.log` and the checksums:

+        ./simple-gpio-test | cksum
+        1544148739 867
+        ./simple-gpio-test | grep -v dev_barrier | cksum
+        3918492509 567

+ 2. The `full-gpio-test.c` tests:

+        ./full-gpio-test | cksum
+        431248375 21128
+        ./full-gpio-test | grep -v dev_barrier | cksum
+        3594934752 11528

+Note, if you got different checksums, that is not necessarily wrong.
+In particular we might have different use of `dev_barriers`.

+###### background

 If you keep hacking on embedded stuff, the single most common activities your code will do is (1) setup a hardware device and (2) then configure device interrupts over GPIO pins (e.g., in response to setting them high,